-Through regional sites and the statewide office, CISP will work with schools, districts, and counties/regions to provide professional learning that is tailored to the local needs of educators and students.
-Please contact the regional site director or CISP Executive Director to discuss and develop plans for building global competence through disciplinary or interdisciplinary programs.
+Through regional sites and the statewide office, CGEP will work with schools, districts, and counties/regions to provide professional learning that is tailored to the local needs of educators and students.
+Please contact the regional site director or CGEP Executive Director to discuss and develop plans for building global competence through disciplinary or interdisciplinary programs.

 Some of the programs that we offer across regions include:

 - Engaging All Learners (grades K-12) - This program focuses on equity and student engagement, and supports teachers to integrate standards-based instruction and 21st century learning skills (as presented in the P21 Framework and CGEP Global Competencies).
 Educators participate in a 4-6 day institute, in-class coaching sessions, and follow-up meetings to learn, plan, implement, and evaluate effective instructional practices.